gcazef/docker-onlyoffice-nextcloud/README.md

 ## Document Server and Nextcloud Docker installation

 Document Server and Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to Nextcloud to your server running them in Docker containers.
-It also include MariaDB database.
+It also include MariaDB database, and a Traefik reverse proxy for https.

 ## Requirements